-VETS ARE TO RYAN VILLOPOTO WHAT THE MEXICAN AIR FORCE IS TO THE BLUE ANGELS
+VETS ARE TO KEN ROCZEN WHAT THE MEXICAN AIR FORCE IS TO THE BLUE ANGELS

 How did it come to this?
 In my case, there is a simple reason for my transition from future somber college professor to maniac motocrosser to old coot on a scoot.
 I got paid to do it.
 Plain and simple — I’m a mercenary.
 Going to college for nine years allowed me to pursue my motocross career without having to work for a living (kind of the opposite of the current high school drop-out scenario), but there came a point where the money from testing motorcycles and products was greater than what North Texas State University was willing to pay me to teach Social Research Methods 101.
 So, I quit the academic scene and went racing full-time.
 Thus, I know why I’m racing motorcycles.
 I’m a hired gun, but what is that 67-year-old Volvo dealer doing next to me?
 We are locked in slow-motion mortal combat with little to gain and a lot to lose.